Spin42/eventually_tracker/README.md

 ## Usage

-Add `track_change` to the models that you want to track.
+Add `track_change` to the models that you want to track and the changes will be automatically stored in `config.queues`.

 ```ruby
 class Message < ActiveRecord::Base